fireproof-storage/fp-website/documentation/mvcc-document-updates.md

 ## Time Travel

 You can get a snapshot of the database at that clock by calling the `database.snapshot()` function with a clock.
-It will load document versions fom that snapshot.
+It will load document versions from that snapshot.
 You can also update it, effectively forking the database.

 ```js
 const snapshot = database.snapshot(putResponse.clock)